Md-Rubel-Ahmed-Rana/Thynkray/README.md

 3. **Advanced Search:** Fast and relevant search results powered by Meilisearch.
 4. **File Uploads:** Upload images and files directly to Google Drive using the Google Drive API.
 5. **Responsive Design:** Optimized for all devices with Material UI components.
-6. **State Management:** Efficient state handling using Zustand.
+6. **State Management:** Efficient state handling using TanStack Query.

 ## Tech Stack and Third-Party Libraries

 ### Core Language & Frameworks

 - **TypeScript**: Strongly typed superset of JavaScript used across both frontend and backend for better developer experience, type safety, and tooling.
-- **Next.js**: React-based fullstack framework used on the frontend.
+- **Next.js**: React-based full-stack framework used on the frontend.
 Enables file-based routing, SSR/SSG, API routes, and tight integration with NextAuth.
 - **NestJS**: Modular, scalable Node.js framework on the backend.
 Used to build the REST API with features like validation, logging, scheduling, and event-driven architecture

 ### Databases & ORM